April is Sexual Assault Awareness Month. Check out what’s happening on campus!

 Students who have a healthy lifestyle often report more energy, better sleep, less stress and greater self-esteem.
 Modifying existing patterns can be challenging, but UHS is here to support you.

-UHS views issues of race, gender, class, ability and sexual orientation as critical to the health of our shared campus community.
+Issues of race, gender, class, ability and sexual orientation are critical to the health of our campus community.

 Upper respiratory infections—such as the common cold or flu—are caused by viruses.
 Most don’t require a doctor’s care.

 How to get the most out of your appointment.

 The UHS Travel Clinic provides health evaluations and travel advice to students planning to travel abroad or who are returning from international travel.